adap/flower/doc/source/how-to-use-clientapp.rst

 3. Get aggregated model parameters (e.g. from the :code:`ServerApp`)
 4. Evaluate aggregated model
 5. Return results
+6. (Optional) Log and store test metrics to local context

 Putting it together, our code is implemented as follows: